-Alabama is the land of space exploration, peanuts, and hospitality.
-But it is also home to three marriage and family therapy programs, which means that if you’re looking to study and work in a state known for history and innovation, you may find your place in an Alabama MFT program.
+Master’s of Marriage and Family Therapy programs in Alabama provide an essential pathway for students who are looking to become licensed in the state.
+Alabama is home to three marriage and family therapy programs, which means that if you’re looking to study and work in a state known for history and innovation, you have a few options to choose from.
+The programs offered in the state are COAMFTE-accredited, CACREP-accredited, or align with the clinical and licensure requirements that are governed by the Alabama Board of Examiners in Marriage and Family Therapy, which is the state body in charge of MFT licensure.
 Here are a few of the programs students might consider, as well as an examination of how to become a licensed marriage and family therapist in the state.

 Accredited MFT Programs in Alabama